 The most common causes of vertigo are benign paroxysmal positional vertigo (BPPV), Meniere’s disease, and acute onset vertigo.

-- benign paroxysmal positional vertigo (BPPV): vertigo brought on by specific changes in the position of your head—it is caused by calcium stones floating in the semicircular canals of the ear
+- Benign paroxysmal positional vertigo (BPPV) is vertigo brought on by specific changes in the position of your head.
+It’s caused by calcium crystals floating in the semicircular canals of the ear.

-- Meniere’s disease: an inner ear disorder that affects balance and hearing
+- Meniere’s disease is an inner ear disorder that affects balance and hearing.

-- acute peripheral vestibulopathy (APV): inflammation of the inner ear causing sudden onset of vertigo
+- Acute peripheral vestibulopathy (APV) is inflammation of the inner ear, which causes a sudden onset of vertigo.

-- perilymphatic fistula: abnormal communication between the middle ear and the inner ear
+- perilymphatic fistula, or abnormal communication between the middle ear and the inner ear

-- cholesteatoma erosion: erosion caused by a cyst in the inner ear
+- cholesteatoma erosion, or erosion caused by a cyst in the inner ear

-- otosclerosis: abnormal bone growth in the middle ear
+- otosclerosis, or abnormal bone growth in the middle ear

 - a tumor in the cerebellum